 What Resources Are Available To Those In Palliative Care?

-Additionally, hospice organizations offer a variety of services, including medical care, spiritual support, bereavement counseling, and more.
+Hospice organizations offer a variety of services, including medical care, spiritual support, bereavement counseling, and more.
 These resources can be invaluable in helping individuals cope with the challenges of palliative care.

 Are There Any Risks Associated With Palliative Care?

 Palliative care can be a great help for those with a serious illness, but there are certain risks associated with it.
 These include physical discomfort, emotional distress, and the risk of being overmedicated or undermedicated.
-Additionally, some patients may find that they experience a loss of control over their own treatment decisions due to palliative care.
+Read more about what are the 3 forms of palliative care.